Gravity from AKSZ-Manin theories in two, three, and four dimensions: Review of Manin theories

 \subsection{AKSZ--Manin theories in arbitrary dimensions}

 Chern--Simons theory is a special instance of the AKSZ construction \cite{Alexandrov:1995kv}, which may be employed in an arbitrary number of spacetime dimensions.
-This facilitates the natural generalisation of the Chern--Simons Manin theories to any dimension as \emph{AKSZ--Manin theories}, the general theory of which will be developed in \cite{highermanin}.
+This facilitates the natural generalisation of the Chern--Simons Manin theories to any dimension as \emph{AKSZ--Manin theories}, the general theory of which is developed in \cite{Arvanitakis:2025nyy}.

-The AKSZ construction yields solutions to the classical BV master equation directly from the data of source and target manifolds, $\Sigma$ and $X$, where the latter is a symplectic NQ-manifold.
-The result is the classical BV action for a topological sigma model, where $\Sigma$ is the world-volume or spacetime (depending on context) and $X$ is the target space.
+The AKSZ construction yields solutions to the classical BV master equation directly from the data of source and target, $\Sigma$ and $X$, which are NQ- and symplectic NQ-manifolds, respectively.
+The result is the classical BV action for a topological sigma model, where typically $\Sigma$ is the grade-shifted tangent bundle over the world-volume or spacetime (depending on context) and $X$ is a (generalised) target space.
+The BV fields (including anti-fields, ghosts and anti-field ghosts) are then given by maps from $\Sigma$ to $X$.
 We shall not need the full machinery here, as we are merely concerned with the classical actions obtained from the AKSZ construction by setting all but the degree 1 fields (i.e.~the physical fields, which may be auxiliary, as opposed to the ghosts and antifields) to zero.

 For our purposes, it is sufficient to regard the result as a theory of pairs of $p$- and $(d-p-1)$-form fields on a $d$-dimensional spacetime $\Sigma$.
-The $p$-form fields are valued in the $(1-p)$-degree component $V^{(1-p)}$ of the graded vector space $V=\bigoplus_{n} V^{(n)}$ of an $L_\infty$-algebra\footnote{In the presence of scalar fields, this may generalised to an $L_\infty$-algebroid since they may be valued in a nontrivial manifold.}
+Since the physical $p$-form fields carry total degree $1$, they are valued in the $(1-p)$-degree component $V^{(1-p)}$ of the (degree-wise finite) graded vector space $V=\bigoplus_{n} V^{(n)}$ of an $L_\infty$-algebra\footnote{In the presence of scalar fields, this may generalised to an $L_\infty$-algebroid since they may be valued in a nontrivial manifold.}